mininmobile/groinfrick/README.md

 From 26 to infinity - so `27 == 0`, `28 == 1`, `29 == 2`, etc.

 ## Null
-When the pointer data is equal or lower than 0.
+When the pointer data is equal to 0.